CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 `Vec<GenerationInterval>`.
 This lets us change our parameter types to the vectored versions without changing their use in our code.
-These traits still do their computations on a particular instance of the underlying type in the vector (i.e., not the whole vector), so we introduce a new concept -- a erson property called the `NaturalHistoryIndex` that is of type `usize`.
+These traits still do their computations on a particular instance of the underlying type in the vector (i.e., not the whole vector), so we introduce a new concept -- a person property called the `NaturalHistoryIndex` that is of type `usize`.
 This index tells us which item in the vector to use as that person's particular value of a natural history parameter.
 That index value is used consistently across all natural history parameters for which a vector of values is specified, thereby allowing for paired/joint natural history parameter values.
 This also allows